baumertjohn/CS50_FinalProject/README.md

 decorator as the app itself is intended to be a user log and not just a general search.
-The "templates" folder is typical of a flask project where the "base.html" file contains the header and footer code for all the pages and is added using jinja to the various other pages.
+The "templates" folder is typical of a flask project where the "base.html" file contains the header and footer code for all the pages and is added using Jinja to the various other pages.

 For data storage, I chose to use an SQL relational database with three tables - User, Brewery, Rating.
-This allowed me to store username and passwords separate of a list of searched breweries.
+This allowed me to store usernames and passwords separately from a searched breweries.
 The brewery list is checked when adding a rank and existing breweries are linked to it to reduce API calls.
-I feel this also makes the website perform faster with local data.
+This also makes the website perform faster with local data.

 ## Features